wifisensing/PicoScenes-github-pages/pages/appnotes/connect-usrp.md

 ## NI USRP N210

 The NI USRP N210 utilizes an **1GbE Ethernet** port for connectivity with the host computer.
-Simply use a standard Ethernet cable to connect the RJ45 ports of both the N210 and your host computer.
+Simply use a Cat 6 Ethernet cable to connect the RJ45 ports of both the N210 and your host computer.

 <div style="text-align: center;">